“I want to unfold, I don’t want to stay folded anywhere because there I am a lie” – Rilke

 The Butterfly practice itself is a sacred feminine mudra practice (a hand gesture that moves energy around the body in specific pathways) rooted in Tantra, Kundalini and Kriya yoga.
 It is a deeply potent practice which helps to improve awareness and tone of the pelvic floor, awaken sexual energy and unblock the body.
 This and the sister practices taught to complement it, can release habitual patterns of holding which prevent us from accessing our full life force.
 This course invites us into dialogue on all levels of our being.
 Weaving and interweaving a journey of soul exploration which in many ways both large and small can liberate and empower your natural abundant nature.

-The old patriarchal systems that we are living in are not working and our state of inbalance is destroying the planet.
+The old patriarchal systems that we are living in are not working.
 The Dalai Lama has said “the Western woman will save the world”.
 There is a strong new wave of feminism and feminine communities are cultivating more awareness and essential change in the world.

 “What if…..our negation of the feminine principle was responsible for climate change?…The shock (of disconnection form the Earth) needs to melt so that the locked up energy is made available to the creation of the world we actually want.
 If we don’t feel it, if it doesn’t become personal, then nothing will change.
 This vital ancient and very present grief is the lubricant of behaviour change.
 Feel it and you will no longer be able to collude with it.”

-Through relationship…Living in patriarchal society the dominant narrative is male, this has created an inbalance.
-This inbalance undermines our collective wisdom to the detriment of all beings.
+Through relationship…Living in patriarchal society the dominant narrative is often seen through a male lense.
 Both men and women have masculine and feminine energy and the negation of one, undermines the other.
 This course is about honouring both the sun and moon energy within you, to bring about greater sense of wholeness or union.

 Spiritual practices are usually inherited though family or community.
 Or they spring up in times of need, when circumstances demand that we grow deeper trust/faith in that which goes beyond what we can currently see.
 Finding more ease in our discomfort with the unknown is a key part of the practice.
 Spiritual practices in and of themselves are essentially useless but what they yield is essential.
 And that is love.